The algebraic degree of sparse polynomial optimization: Computing the number of critical points

-of the product of the total Segre class $\ss(\EE )$ and the total Chern class $\operatorname{c}( \FF ) $. \end{theorem} We need the following, modified version of Porteus' formula which only requires $W$ to be pure dimensional after restricting to a subvariety $V$ of $X$. \begin{cor} Under the assumptions of Theorem~\ref{thm: porteus formula, general case}, let $V$ be an irreducible closed subvariety of $X$ of codimension $k$, which intersects $W$ transversally and let the intersection $V \cap W$ be pure of codimension $n-m+k$.
-Then the cohomology class $\left[ V \cap W \right]$ is given by
+\end{theorem} We need the following modified version of Porteous' formula which only requires $W$ to be pure dimensional after restricting to a subvariety $\hat{X}$ of $X$. \begin{cor} Under the assumptions of Theorem~\ref{thm: Porteous formula, general case}, let $\hat{X}$ be an irreducible closed subvariety of $X$ of codimension $k$, which intersects $W$ transversely and let the intersection $\hat{X} \cap W$ be pure of codimension $n-m+k$.
+Then the cohomology class $\left[ \hat{X} \cap W \right]$ is given by

-\end{cor} \begin{proof} Note that $V \cap W$ is the degeneracy locus of the restriction $\left.\varphi\right|_{V}$.
-By applying Porteous formula to $\phi|_{V}\colon \EE|_{V} \to \FF|_{V}$ we get
+\end{cor} \begin{proof} Note that $\hat{X} \cap W$ is the degeneracy locus of the restriction $\left.\varphi\right|_{\hat{X}}$.
+By applying Porteous' formula to $\phi|_{\hat{X}}\colon \EE|_{\hat{X}} \to \FF|_{\hat{X}}$ we get

-Lastly we notice that $\left( \operatorname{s}( \left.\EE\right|_{V} ) \chern(\left.\FF\right|_{V} ) \right)_{n-m+k} = \left[ V \right ] \cdot\left( \operatorname{s}( \EE ) \chern(\FF ) \right)_{n-m}$ by naturality of characteristic classes. \end{proof}
+Lastly we notice that $\left( \operatorname{s}( \left.\EE\right|_{\hat{X}} ) \chern(\left.\FF\right|_{\hat{X}} ) \right)_{n-m+k} = \left[ \hat{X} \right ] \cdot\left( \operatorname{s}( \EE ) \chern(\FF ) \right)_{n-m}$ by naturality of characteristic classes. \end{proof}